tobiasbriones/vehicle-registry-api/README.md

 Run `npm start` to run the development server.

+Run ESLint with `npm run lint` to check code quality with static analysis.

 Run `npm build` to create the production build at [./dist](dist).

 ## Environment Variables